shsagir/play-area-sync/docs/company.md

 ## Collaboration

-fortrabbit supports two levels of collaboration:
+There are two levels of collaboration:

 1. [App level collaboration](app-collaboration): Grant code access on a per-App basis
-2. [Company level collaboration](company-collaboration): Grant company-wide access to all Apps and the Companies themselves
+2. **[Company level collaboration](company-collaboration)**: Grant company-wide access to all Apps and the Companies themselves

 ## Support